amr28693/angular_order_parameter_FP/README.md

 that characterizes the local balance between deterministic drift and stochastic diffusion in stochastic dynamical systems.

-The code is intended to be *inspectable first, reusable second*.
+The code is intended to be both inspectable and reusable.

----

-## What this repo does

-This repository demonstrates:
+## This repository demonstrates:

 - **Generator-level estimation** of drift and diffusion from time series data
 - Construction of a **bounded angular order parameter**